How to identify and report phishing to Apple

 Recently, there have been Apple ID phishing email messages arriving in Mac and iOS users’ inboxes.
 These spoof Apple emails or fraud emails, to be more precise, claim that there is a problem with the user’s Apple ID and that their account will be closed if action isn’t taken.

 While phishing emails have become more sophisticated and are increasingly difficult to spot, there are several things you can do to protect your Mac from phishing and spot, for example, Apple ID phishing.
+If you believe that Mac security is a common responsibility, you should know how to report phishing to Apple.

 1. Don't click the links in emails